looking after your Dogs Coat

 A major part of dog grooming and the most time consuming is that of the animals’ coat.
 The type of coat will determine how often and what to do in order to adequately take care of your animal.
 Your dog may fall into one of the following categories: smooth, wire, curly, long and double or hairless coat.
 This article will give brief grooming tips for the respective coats.
-If you happen to need dog grooming insurance please click here.
+If you happen to need dog groomers insurance we can help by providing multiple quotes for comparison.

 With the exception of the hairless breeds, there are a set of standard tools that are recommended for a coat grooming kit; they include a medium to a soft brush, wide and fine-tooth combs, scissors, preferred shampoos or sprays.